maurymarkowitz/Atari-BASIC-benchmarks/README.md

 - ruggfeldman - All seven variations of the original [Rugg/Feldman](https://en.wikipedia.org/wiki/Rugg/Feldman_benchmarks) tests, along with the eighth test from PCW.
 The last test contains various transcendental functions, which will also be useful for math library updates.

-- scruss - scruss's extensive test suite for MS BASIC converted to Atari format.
+- scruss - scruss's extensive test suite for MS BASIC converted to Atari format by Faicuai.
 Values are normalized to the C64=100.

 - wilkinson_sieve - Version of the sieve converted to Atari format by Bill Wilkinson himself, found in the [February 1985 issue of Compute!](https://archive.org/details/1985-02-compute-magazine/page/n139/mode/2up) magazine.
 This version uses a manipulated string for storage, as the Atari's 6-byte number format leaves too little room for an array 8192 long.
 It is not clear whether the lookup/modifications using the string slicing syntax will compare to the numeric array lookup used on other platforms, some experimentation here would be useful.